 The Benefits of a Pre-Interview Survey

 Perhaps you already use a pre-interview survey to screen candidates.
-If you don’t already, a pre-interview questionnaire can get you additional information about candidates beyond their resume and cover letter.
+If you don’t already, a pre-interview questionnaire can get you additional information about candidates beyond their resume and cover letter and future interview presentation.
 The pre-interview survey is a great way to assess whether a candidate will be a good fit for your organization, the culture, the job and the manager.
 And, believe me, person-job fit is important.
 In fact, the Society for Human Resource Management (SHRM) cites research that finds person-job fit has a strong positive correlation to job satisfaction.

 Here’s a list of some of the benefits of the pre-interview survey.